Kent & StoweKent & Stowe

 Take the time to tidy your garden before temperatures plunge.
 Fallen leaves and fading foliage can be composted to make soil improver for future seasons.
 It is an ideal season for rejuvenating tired lawns and sowing new areas of grass, while bulb planting will ensure magnificent displays of flowers next spring.

 Autumn is also the perfect season to plant shrubs and trees, giving plants time to settle in and establish.
-So don’t regard autumn as the season winding down, it’s all about planning for next year and making your garden look better than ever!
+So don’t regard autumn as the season winding down; it’s all about planning for next year and making your garden look better than ever!

-Clear leaves from lawns
+Clear fallen leaves

 Make the most of autumn days to get lawns ready for winter, before freezing weather sets in.
-A carpet of fallen leaves prevents light and water from reaching turf, so it pays to sweep debris away promptly.
+A carpet of fallen leaves prevents light and water from reaching the turf, so it pays to sweep debris away promptly.
 The Kent & Stowe 3 in 1 Rake is invaluable, its super wide head makes light work of clearing leaves.
 Our rake also features detachable heads to allow for clearing around small, tighter spaces.
 Alternatively, both heads can quickly be detached, forming leaf grabbers to easily pick up piles of leaves.

 Person clearing leaves with leaf grabbers